MicrosoftDocs/security/security-docs/ransomware/protect-against-ransomware-phase2.md

 ---

-# Limit the scope and impact of ransomware attacks
+# Prepare your ransomware attack recovery plan

 The next step to prevent ransomware attacks is to *protect privileged roles* -- the kind of jobs where people handle a lot of privileged information in an organization.